Scoppio/Deckster/README.md

 - [x] Implement card-view for library
 - [x] Implement card-view for graveyard
 - [x] Implement card-view for commander
-- [x] Implement card-view for facedown
+- [x] Implement card-view for face_down
-- [x] Implement send cards from facedown to bottom shuffled
+- [x] Implement send cards from face_down to bottom shuffled
-- [x] Implement send cards from facedown to top shuffled
+- [x] Implement send cards from face_down to top shuffled
 - [x] Implement card-view for exile
 - [x] Deploy server
 - [x] Verify aria-label is present in all new settings